↑

 Jump to Recipe

-Soft Gingerbread Cookies have a deliciously soft and chewy center and a crunchy, sugary outer layer.
-Each bite is true perfection not just with the contrasting, yet complimentary textures, but also because of the sweet and warm gingerbread flavor!
+Soft gingerbread cookies have a deliciously soft and chewy center and a crunchy, sugary outer layer.
+Each bite is true perfection of complimentary textures and sweet and warm gingerbread flavor!
 These cookies are a must-make during the holiday season.

 close up view of cookie on the wire rack